 Edit: When I started this "Top Recipes" page, the top five recipes of An Eat'n Man had been the same for a couple of years.
 But about the same time that I made this page, I started adding many of my recipe posts to the Yummly recipe search engine.
 All of a sudden, my blog went from getting 20-25 hits a day to over 200 a day!
 Not too shabby!

 Certain recipes also seemed to be getting more interest than others.
 One in particular, my Chicken Breasts Portieri, was getting hits like mad.
 I posted this recipe way back in 2010, and it hadn't gotten more than 80 or so hits in all these years.
 Well, it has proved popular on Yummly, which makes me happy, as it is a unique and tasty recipe that is quite different from other chicken dishes.
 It deserves a little recognition!
-And in less than a month it has gotten over a thousand hits, propelling it to number five on my top recipes list.
-It probably will continue to climb.
+And in less than a month it has gotten over a thousand hits, propelling it to number five (at the time) on my top recipes list.

 Stir Fry on the Grill: Kung Pao Chicken